The easiest option to test out a potential shift in family living is to move Mom right in!

 Invest in a new space for Mom that is ready to accommodate her evolving needs for aging in place.

 Whether adding onto your existing home or adding an entirely new residential building to your property make certain to hire professionals that understand, incorporate, and accommodate the needs of the residents that will be aging in place.
 Growing in popularity are "Granny Pods" that are prefabricated homes offering an array of aging in place features, from handicap accessibility to padded floors to remote monitoring (just to name a few).
 There are a variety of companies that offer "Granny Pods" but MedCottage is considered to be the original!

 Ready to make the commitment to multigenerational living?
 Make a move and find a new family home for everybody!

 At first this may not seem like the most logical option, but it's not too far off base considering just how often Americans move.
 Census bureau statistics show that on average approximately 10-15% of the population moves annually.
-Perhaps there were already thoughts of relocation due to work or school, or perhaps moving would be solely to accommodate Grandma.
-Regardless of the impetus for relocation, keep in mind the many home options to choose from that can accommodate your new family dynamic.
+Perhaps there were already thoughts of relocation due to work or school, or perhaps moving would be solely to accommodate Mom.
+Regardless of the reason for relocation, keep in mind the many home options to choose from that can accommodate your new family dynamic.
 There are a growing number of builders and communities that specialize in multigenerational living arrangements.
-When starting your search for a new home includes terms such as "multigenerational living" and "lifelong neighborhoods".
+When starting your search for a new home include terms such as "multigenerational living" and "lifelong neighborhoods".